IntegrierBar/FPComputerGames/RequierementsAnalysis.md

 Outside the dungeons, the user interface will be fully controllable via mouse and keyboard for menu navigation, spell/augment selection, skill point allocation, and dungeon selection.

-Furthermore every menu has to be slectable with not more then 3 clicks.
+Furthermore every menu has to be selectable with not more then 3 clicks.
 And each action, like selecting a dungeon or merging two augments, has to be doable with less then 10.

 TODO delte rest here: